httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 ## The k Parameter {#parameter-k}

 The REQUIRED "k" (key ID) Parameter is a byte sequence that identifies which key the client wishes to use to authenticate.
-This can, for example, be used to point to an entry in a server-side database of known keys.
+This is used by the backend to point to an entry in a server-side database of known keys, see {{backend}}.

 ## The a Parameter {#parameter-a}